 - To cure your garlic, hang in loose bunches in an airy place, out of the sun.
 Make sure there is plenty of air around the plants to help the drying.
 You can trim the roots and leaves if you like.

-- Curing can take 4-6 weeks for the papers to dry on the outside of the bulb, sealing in each clove.
+- Curing can take 4-6 weeks (depending on humidity) for the papers to dry on the outside of the bulb, sealing in each clove.

 - Of course your garlic can also be used “green” so you don’t have to wait!
 When green, the flavour can be more punchy, but during curing, the flavour becomes more rounded and deeper.